What is ERP? Definition, Industry-Specific Uses & Examples

 - Reduces human error.

-- Allows you to maneuver your resources smartly.
+- Lets you deploy your resources smartly.

-- Helps reduce wastage.
+- Helps reduce waste.

-- Brings down the production and operation costs.
+- Brings down production and operation costs.

-- Enables you to produce high quality products.
+- Helps you produce high-quality products.

-- Helps you manage the data efficiently.
+- Lets you manage your data efficiently.

 - Boosts your brand by improving the customer experience.

-- Removes the silos between various departments and truly integrates your SCM with the rest of the organization.
+- Removes the silos between departments and truly integrates your SCM with the rest of the organization.

 When ERP Implementation Goes Wrong